rneuhausler/coralModel-analyses/README.md

 ![](images/mumbyEquations.png)

-From the equations above, we extract a set of 5 reactions that describe the probabilities of a the different node types to switch:
+From the equations above, we extract a set of 5 reactions that describe the probabilities of switching between the respective node types:

 ![](images/mumbyAdjusted.png)

-We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood densities.
-In our reactions above, we represent `M`, `T`, `C` as local densities (based on neighborhood benthic compositions) instead of global percentages (reef-wide), which we are only able to do given the spatial explicitness of our model.
+We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood densities and agent-based approach.
+In our reactions above, we calculate `M`, `T`, `C` as local densities (based on neighborhood benthic compositions) instead of global percentages (reef-wide).
+We implement this through the spatial explicitness of our model.

 Our model is a product of object oriented programming; we abstract benthic coverages as instances of the class `Organism() `, and appending them to an instance of the class `Reef()`.